Ethiopian calendar: Incarnation era

+Past eras

 In the past, a number of other eras for numbering years were also widely used in Ethiopia, Eritrea, and the Kingdom of Aksum.

-Calendars of the world
+Era of Martyrs

 The most important era – once widely used by Eastern Christianity, and still used by the Coptic Orthodox Church of Egypt – was the Era of Martyrs, also known as the Diocletian Era, or the era of Diocletian and the Martyrs, whose first year began on 29 October 328.

-Respective to the Gregorian and Julian New Year's Days, 3 to 4 months later, the difference between the Era of Martyrs and the Anno Domini is 285 years (285= 15×19).
+Respective to the Gregorian and Julian New Year's Days, 3½ to 4 months later, the difference between the Era of Martyrs and the Anno Domini is 285 years (285= 15×19).
 This is because in AD 525, Dionysius Exiguus decided to add 15 Metonic cycles to the existing 13 Metonic cycles of the Diocletian Era (15×19 + 13×19 = 532) to obtain an entire 532 year medieval Easter cycle, whose first cycle ended with the year Era of Martyrs 247 (= 13×20) equal to year DXXXI.
-It is also because 532 is the product of the Metonic cycle of 20 years and the solar cycle of 28 years.
+It is also because 532 is the product of the Metonic cycle of 19 years and the solar cycle of 28 years.
 It has 13 months in a year.